mini-kep/parser-rosstat-kep/src/python-minimal/README.md

 - [ ] parsing instructions (as `sandbox.INTRUCTIONS_DOC`)
 - [ ] default units of measurement (as `sandbox.UNITS_DOC`)

-Comment: units of measurement can be a part of parsing instructions, but they are
+Comment: units of measurement can be a part of parsing instructions,
-         reused often, so better work as a separate input parameter
+         but they are reused often, that is why they are a separate input parameter.

 Output
 ======